Chainstapling for Network Functions

 With massive increase in the number of IoT devices we use at home and enterprise networks, and industrial settings for measurement and control, we need novel methods for data management, privacy, and security.
 Classifying observations, finding patterns, and sourcing problems from the users’ perspective is the aim of this project.

 Access to learning and development of new technology is important in building sustainable societies.
 I am educating myself on the matter, and trying to improve the situation with practical steps.
+I believe this could be an important step towards wealth redistribution and building fairness.

 Network Data Analytics & Diagnostics